A process for making project-wide, technical decisions.

 Stakeholder.
 A stakeholder is a person who has a stake in whether the project accepts a given RFC.
 Stakeholders are typically Fuchsia contributors, but some RFCs might have stakeholders beyond the Fuchsia project.
 For example, stakeholders might be involved in other projects that use Fuchsia or are otherwise affected by changes to Fuchsia.
 Stakeholders do not always participate directly in discussions about RFCs.
 Instead, stakeholders are often represented by someone, often a technical lead or other person responsible for a group of stakeholders.

-RFC Editors.
-The RFC Editors facilitate discussion and make the final decision as to whether the project accepts an RFC.
-The RFC Editors are listed in
+Eng Council.
+The Eng Council facilitate discussion and make the final decision as to whether the project accepts an RFC.

 How the process works